ibm-cloud-docs/schematics/getting-started.md

 1. From the workspace **Settings** page, click **Generate plan** to create a Terraform execution plan.
 This action equals the `terraform plan` command.
 The **Activity** page opens.
 2. Click **View log** to review the log files of your Terraform execution plan.
 The execution plan includes a summary of {{site.data.keyword.cloud_notm}} resources that must be created, modified, or deleted to achieve the state that you described in your Terraform template.
 If you have syntax errors in your configuration files, you can review the error message in the log file.
 3. Apply your Terraform template by clicking **Apply plan**.
 This action equals the `terraform apply` command.
 After you click the button, {{site.data.keyword.bplong_notm}} starts provisioning, modifying, or deleting your {{site.data.keyword.cloud_notm}} resources based on what actions were identified in the execution plan.
-Depending on the type and number of resources that you want to provision, this process might take a few minutes, or even up to hours to complete.
+Depending on the type and number of resources that you want to provision, this process might take couple of minutes, or even up to hours to complete.
 During this time, you cannot make changes to your workspace.
 4. Review the log file to ensure that no errors occurred during the provisioning, modification, or deletion process.
 5. From the menu, select **Resources** to find a summary of {{site.data.keyword.cloud_notm}} resources that are available in your {{site.data.keyword.cloud_notm}} account.
 Use the link to the resource dashboard to see more details about the individual resource.